 1 tablespoon celery seed

 - Wash cucumbers.
-Slice 1/16-inch off the blossom ends and discard.
+Slice 1/16 inch off the blossom ends and discard.
 Slice cucumbers into ¼-inch slices.
-Pour boiling water over the cucumber slices and let stand 5 to 10 minutes.
+Pour boiling water over the cucumber slices and let stand 5–10 minutes.
 Drain off hot water and pour cold water over the cucumbers.
-Let cold water run continuously over the cucumber slices, or change water frequently until cucumbers are cooled.
+Let cold water run continuously over the cucumber slices or change the water frequently until cucumbers are cooled.
 Drain slices well.

-- Process in a boiling water canner for 10 minutes if at altitude of less than 1,000 feet.
-For altitudes of 1,001 to 6,000 feet, process the pickles in a boiling water bath for 15 minutes.
-Let cool, undisturbed 12 to 24 hours, then check to make sure they are sealed.
+- Process in a boiling water canner for 10 minutes if at an elevation of less than 1,000 feet.
+For elevations of 1,001–6,000 feet, process the pickles in a boiling water bath for 15 minutes.
+Let cool, undisturbed for 12–24 hours, then check to ensure they are sealed.

 No-Sugar-Added Pickled Beets